 Women’s Health Physiotherapy

-A woman’s body goes through various changes during the journey of life – as the body changes and adapts to the different phases of life, musculoskeletal issues may arise.
+A woman’s body (Women Health) goes through various changes during the journey of life – in time as the body changes and adapts to the different phases of life, musculoskeletal issues may arise.

 Prenatal Pains & Aches

 As rewarding as the pregnancy journey is, it can come along with various aches and pains as your body adapts to the growing fetus.

 Many expectant mums think that these aches are part and parcel of the pregnancy journey and simply live with the pain.
 However, with your OB-GYN gynae’s approval, physiotherapy is a safe and effective method to relieve the pain.

 Physiotherapy Provides More than Just Immediate Back Pain or Backache

 Back pain is one of the most common complaints among expectant mothers.

 As the fetus grows, the spine is compressed due to the increased load at the front of the body.
 Thus, this results in back pain and discomfort during pregnancy.